parth5805/bitcoin-bunker/TECHNICAL_WHITE_PAPER.md

 **Audit Requirements**: Ongoing security validation and improvement processes.

+**Supply Chain Security**:

+- **Software Bill of Materials (SBOM)**: Complete inventory of all software components, libraries, and dependencies with version tracking and vulnerability monitoring
+- **Cryptographic Bill of Materials (CBOM)**: Detailed catalog of all cryptographic assets, algorithms, certificates, and keys used throughout the system
+- **Dependency Management**: Continuous monitoring of third-party components for security vulnerabilities and updates
+- **Build Pipeline Security**: Secure software development lifecycle with verified build processes and code signing
+- **Component Verification**: Regular auditing of all system components and their security posture

 ### 6.3 Operational Considerations

 **User Error Handling**: Robust error prevention and recovery mechanisms.